2018 Superior Refinery explosion: CSB Investigation

-The United States Chemical Safety Board, or USCSB, or CSB, released their final report on the incident on December 29, 2022, saying that the incident "could have been prevented," citing that the debris that was ejected into the air and hit the asphalt tank which caused the fire, could have hit a tank of highly hazardous hydrogen fluoride, since the tank was approximately 150 feet away from the explosion site, 50 feet closer than the damaged asphalt tank.
+The U.S. Chemical Safety Board released their final report on the incident on December 29, 2022, saying that the incident "could have been prevented," citing that the debris that was ejected into the air and hit the asphalt tank which caused the fire, could have hit a tank of highly hazardous hydrogen fluoride, since the tank was approximately 150 feet away from the explosion site, 50 feet closer than the damaged asphalt tank.
 The board also suggested to the Superior refinery to implement safeguards to prevent explosions in the cracking unit and a "slide valve mechanical integrity program that addresses erosion and ensures proper functioning of the slide valves during a shutdown."

 Cenovus put out a statement after the report stating that the refinery is cooperating with the CSB to implement their recommendations into the refinery's rebuild, one of them being "new state-of-the-art slide valves in the Fluid Catalytic Cracking unit with enhanced safeguards such as advanced instrumentation to monitor performance in real-time and ensure the operations and engineering staff can carefully assess performance."